-I would like to thank undergraduate Bayard Wenzel for implementing the initial prototype of these ideas, and express my especially heartfelt thanks to Barry Crabtree of British Telecom for his recent simulation results for large numbers of Yentas.
+I would like to thank undergraduates Jon Litt for figuring out the intricacies of a large system like SMART and for his sysadmin expertise, and Bayard Wenzel for implementing the initial prototype of these ideas.
 I would also like to thank my advisor, Dr. Pattie Maes, for her advice and her support of this research.
 This research has been supported in part by British Telecom.